-NOTE: You must provide ALL sections (SECTION 1-3) of this checklist to your State-Licensed physician who will perform and complete the comprehensive medical examination as required by Section 2307(a)(7) of FESSA.
+NOTE: You must provide ALL sections (SECTION 1-3) of this checklist to your state-licensed physician who will perform and complete the comprehensive medical examination as required by Section 2307(a)(7) of FESSA.

-BasicMed SECTION 3: Instructions for State-Licensed Examining Physician
+BasicMed SECTION 3: Instructions for State-Licensed Physician

 This checklist is being submitted by an individual seeking to operate certain small aircraft in accordance with 14 CFR 61.113(i).
-This rule (BasicMed) allows pilots to use this checklist, and other requirements, in lieu of holding third-class FAA Airman Medical Certificate.
+This rule (BasicMed) allows pilots to use this checklist, and other requirements, in lieu of holding a FAA Airman Medical Certificate.
 The examination checklist may only be completed by a state-licensed physician.
-Under BasicMed, an individual may only act as pilot-in-command of an aircraft that is authorized to carry not more than 6 occupants, and that has a maximum certificated takeoff weight of not more than 6,000 pounds.
+Under BasicMed, an individual may only act as pilot in command (PIC) of an aircraft that is authorized to carry not more than 6 occupants, and that has a maximum certificated takeoff weight of not more than 6,000 pounds.